Skip to content

 Paths and trails

-All the routes in the community paths across the National Park are graded using a simple nation-wide system: easy, moderate or strenuous.
-An “easy” route will have mostly gentle slopes, a generally smooth, firm surface, minimal steps, no narrow barriers and be mostly a width of 1m or more.
-Each route also has an additional terrain description that will specify any steps, gates or barriers to help users choose the path that’s right for them.
+All the routes in the community paths across the National Park are graded using a simple nation-wide system: accessible, easy, moderate or strenuous.
+Each route has a terrain description that will specify any steps, gates or barriers to help users choose the path that’s right for them.
+Routes graded ‘accessible’ have more detailed information and route descriptions.

 For added reassurance, check out the range of Phototrails in the National Park which give a photographic description of paths and trails.